geekboxzone/mmallow_docs_source.android.com/src/index.md

 ## News ##

+### Source Code Available for Android 4.0 ###

+The source code for the Android 4.0 platform and software stack has been released!
+This release allows OEMs to begin preparing Android 4.0 for installation on new and existing devices, and allows hobbyists, enthusiasts, and researchers to develop custom builds.
+For information on how to obtain the software, visit our [Getting the Source](source/downloading.html) page.

 ### Compatibility Definition for Android 2.3 ###

 The Compatibility Definition Document for Android 2.3.3 has been published.